ManishBisht17/Backend-Natour-Tour-Booking-Application/README.md

 ## Deployment

 The website is deployed using git on render.com.
-Below are the steps taken:
+Below are the steps taken

 ```
 git init